Detroit Partnership: Gotham Hotel

 Forty one arrests were made in the raid.
 Nine people were held in federal custody and arraigned the next day on charges for not having a gambling stamp and evading taxes.
 Also in federal custody were John White, Earle Cuzzens, Benjamin Ormsby, Curtis Lewis, James Cummings, James Gholston, Nick Richardson, Delores Stone, and Dorothy Grier.
 Those caught playing dice on the tenth floor were placed under investigation for violating Michigan gambling laws.
 White and Cuzzens were released on $10,000 bond.
 The other individuals found in the dice game were tried on charges for gambling or conspiracy.

-The raid on the Gotham hotel meant gambling location could no longer presume on immunity in Detroit.
+The raid on the Gotham hotel meant that a gambling location could no longer presume immunity in Detroit.
 Many operators moved their gambling operations outside of the city, while operators that stayed were continually on the move.
 This made policing easier because there were more opportunities to observe them and catch their mistakes.
 The phone numbers of Giacalone and Licavoli appeared in the personal phone directory of White confiscated during the raid, evidence, the police used to confirm the longstanding belief that operators at the Gotham were connected to the Detroit Syndicate.